 Lithia is a medium-sized town located in the state of Florida.
 With a population of 22,825 people and five constituent neighborhoods, Lithia is the 129th largest community in Florida.
 Lithia has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Lithia, where the median household income is $99,479.00.

 Lithia home prices are not only among the most expensive in Florida, but Lithia real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lithia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lithia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lithia is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lithia who work in management occupations (17.18%), sales jobs (11.21%), and office and administrative support (10.68%).